Self-Reliance and Welfare Resources

 This self-reliance class will help you learn to make wise business decisions as you start or grow a business.
 Members learn key business skills such as identifying customer needs, finding customers, and keeping good business records.

-Find a Better Job (10 weeks)
+Find a Better Job (10 weeks) – NOT CURRENTLY AVAILABLE

 This class is for those who are looking for work or a better job.
 Group members will learn to identify opportunities, network, present themselves professionally, and prepare for job interviews.
 They will also set goals for contacts and interviews.